-- The use of this drug may lead to you losing consciousness and choking on your vomit.
+- Using this drug may lead to you losing consciousness and choking on your vomit.
 Using this drug with alcohol can increase this risk.

-- Taking this drug while having sex makes a person feel less inhibited and take risks.
+- Taking this drug while having sex makes one feel less inhibited and take risks.
 For instance, they are not using a condom.
-Because of this, poppers have been connected to people catching sexually transmitted diseases and injuring themselves during sex.
+Because of this, these drugs have been connected to people catching sexually transmitted diseases and injuring themselves during sex.

 - It is highly flammable and may cause chemical burns on the skin, leading to rashes around the mouth and nose.

-- Poppers can cause headaches, nausea, and disorientation.
+- These drugs can cause headaches, nausea, and disorientation.

 - Using this drug may cause temporary and permanent loss of vision.